GOP faces questions about vetting after abruptly canceling convention speaker who promoted anti-Semitic tweet

-Mendoza is an “angel mom,” a term used by immigration restrictionists for mothers whose children were killed by immigrants in the country illegally.
-She has been a regular presence at the White House for events advocating for limits on immigrants and is on the campaign board of Women for Trump.
+Mendoza is an “angel mom,” a term used by immigration restrictionists for mothers whose children were killed by undocumented immigrants.
+She has been a regular presence at the White House for events advocating limits on immigration and is on the campaign board of Women for Trump.

 But earlier Tuesday, she promoted an anti-Semitic Twitter thread from a supporter of the QAnon conspiracy theory who claimed that in 1773, a Jewish goldsmith summoned other businessmen to his home and proclaimed that if they pooled their money, “it was possible to gain control of the wealth, natural resources, and manpower of the entire world.”